mlswg/mls-protocol/draft-ietf-mls-protocol.md

 initialize its state and join the group.

-To enforce the forward secrecy and post-compromise security of messages, each member periodically updates their leaf secret.
-A member can update this message by sending a Commit (possibly with no proposals), or by sending an Update message that is committed by another member.
+To enforce the forward secrecy and post-compromise security of messages, each member periodically updates the keys that represent them to the group.
+A member does this by sending a Commit (possibly with no proposals), or by sending an Update message that is committed by another member.
 Once the other members of the group have processed these messages, the group's secrets will be unknown to an attacker that had compromised the sender's prior leaf secret.

 Update messages should be sent at regular intervals of time as long as the group is active, and members that don't update should eventually be removed from the